dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 > Optional grammar entities are represented by `?` here.

-Because this DIP is aimed at the grammar only, contrary as is usual in DIPs that propose grammar changes, the grammar changes are given primary focus.
+Because this DIP is aimed at the grammar only, contrary to as is customary in DIPs that propose grammar changes, the grammar changes are given primary focus.

 The following addresses the [function literal](https://dlang.org/spec/expression.html#FunctionLiteral) syntax.